Council Housing Allocation Policy

 We aim to provide good quality housing services at all times.
 Due to the impact of the ongoing Coronavirus, we are prioritising our resources to support our critical front line services including individuals affected by homelessness and our tenants living in sheltered housing.

-Non-essential services, including applying for a home are temporarily suspended.
+Non-essential services, including mutual exchanges are temporarily suspended.

 If you are homeless please contact us to discuss your needs.
 Contact details and more information are found on our Homelessness - How can we help? page.